 Train Your Brain to Concentrate

-Pomodoro is Italian for “tomato.”
+Pomodoro is the Italian word for tomato.

 It’s also the name of our favorite concentration and productivity hack.